canonical/ubuntu.com/templates/kubernetes/docs/monitoring.md

 You can install **Charmed Kubernetes** with monitoring using the Juju bundle along with the following overlay file ([download it here][monitoring-pgt-overlay]):

+NOTE: Make sure the series is the same as the rest of your kubernetes bundle.
+Eg: all of series focal.

 ```yaml
 applications:
   prometheus: